Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### If the Product Owner has concerns about the Definition of Done (DoD) – what should the Product Owner do?

-- [x] The Product Owner should discuss the Definition of Done with the Development Team.
+- [x] The Product Owner should discuss the Definition of Done with the Developers.
 - [ ] The Product Owner should change the Definition of Done.
 - [ ] The Product Owner should ask the Scrum Master to change the Definition of Done.